 Confirm data is in Logstash

 Having followed the instructions we should now be able to view the logs.
 To do this navigate back to the Dashboard.
-This time under Actions for your Stack, press the "Kibana" button.
+This time choose the "Kibana" button for your Stack.

 Tip: Kibana is the tool that is used to visualise your data, we can use it to see any logs and metrics that have been sent to Logstash on this Stack.
 We have written a guide that explains how to get the most out of Kibana here.

 When Kibana is launched you should be able to see the logs and metrics that were ingested into Elasticsearch by Logstash.
-It is possible to filter this data by time, fields and content etc.
+It is possible to filter this data by time, fields, content and so feel free to explore!

 If you don't see any logs or metrics in Kibana then there a few things that you should check.